UPDATED AUGUST 2025

 36-years old | Hertford, North Carolinaicon

-Suzanne Story, 36-years old, suffered a violent death by her pit bull-mix.
-She died just as a helicopter sent from a Virginia hospital was landing to airlift her to the facility.
+Suzanne Story, 36-years old, was killed by her new pit bull-mix.
+Perquimans County Sheriff Eric Tilley said the attack happened around 1:00 pm in the 1200 block of Snug Harbor Road.
+Story died just as a helicopter sent from a Virginia hospital was landing to airlift her to the facility.
 Story had been cleaning the dog's crate in her home when it suddenly attacked her.
 Her older sister and roommate, Robin Ross, heard her screams for help.
 Ross managed to pull the roughly 100-pound dog off her and shut the animal in the bathroom, but the dog broke a hole through the door and attacked Story again, ripping her throat out.
 "The dog was holding her down," Ross said.
 "It was horrible."
-Story had acquired the 1.5-year old dog, named Buddy, about two weeks earlier from a newspaper ad placed in The Virginian Pilot.
+Story had acquired the 1.5-year old dog, named "Buddy," about two weeks earlier from a newspaper ad placed in The Virginian Pilot.
 The ad said the dog was "very good" with kids and people.
 Cheryl Davino of Norfolk, the dog's former owner, placed the ad.
-Davino and her husband drove the animal across state lines to Story's home and gave her the dog free of charge.
-Davino said the dog was "a big baby" and had never been aggressive in the past. [source citations]
+Davino and her husband drove the animal across state lines to Story's home and gave her the dog free of charge. [source citations]

 Date of death: February 10, 2016 Chained: No